 Net Cash Provided by Financing Activities

-Our primary source of cash provided by financing activities consist of proceeds from issuance of common stock, exercise of stock warrants and capital contributions from Amprius Holdings.
-Our cash usage for our financing activities consists primarily of payments of costs related to the issuance of common stock.
+Our primary source of cash provided by financing activities consists of proceeds from issuance of common stock.
+Our primary cash usage for financing activities consists of payments related to the issuance of common stock.